Demonstrated Understanding and Management of Design Assist

 Conversely we view specific as the detailing of individual connections and the direct interface with trade partners who rely on accurate models to ensure a fully coordinated building information model.

 Constructability consists of connections that are efficient and reliable in real world applications.
 A coordinated model linked to a primavera schedule is sometimes required to demonstrate the viability of practices that offer the promise of efficiency yet carry the risk associated with employing a new technique method.
 When beneficial, our team utilizes 4D modeling to confirm the sequence, access, and safety of high risk operations.

 Cost control is the by-product of innovation, enhancing efficiency, and building reliability by anticipating, quantifying and mitigating risk.
 Only expertise, experience and timely engagement can guarantee a fully coordinated building information model.
 To this end our team has developed a scope matrix to ensure coverage and eliminate doubling up on scope.
-An example is included, but a brain storming session is required to tailor the scope matrix to a specific project.
+A brain storming session is required to tailor the scope matrix to a specific project.

 Building Strong Relationships

-It is important to recognize the impact the Owner, Design Team, Construction Manager and General Contractor has on our ability to fulfill our obligations on this project.
+It is important to recognize the impact the Owner, Design Team, Construction Manager and General Contractor has on our ability to fulfill our obligations on projects.
 We need all parties required for coordination to be present and accountable if we are to be successful.

 Respect, humility and accountability are paramount in achieving the desired results when working with the design team.
 We are proud of the long lasting relationships we built on a variety of design-assist projects.